davidvonthenen/document-rag-guide/OSS_Community_Version.md

 > Note: the current code **does not enforce phrase-scoped matching** (`match_phrase`) for entities; the strictness comes from `terms_set` on the keyword entity field, not from phrase queries.

+After both LT and HOT respond, `community_version/common.py` can (and does, by default) run an **external BM25 re-ranker** that re-scores the merged hit list.
+The re-ranker is lightweight (`bm25s` Python library), keeps score math outside OpenSearch for transparency, and ensures the LLM sees a single auditable ordering instead of two separately ranked pools.
+Disable it only if you need to inspect raw OpenSearch scores.

 **Dual-store design (HOT vs. Long) with OpenSearch**

 | Layer                    | Where it lives                                  | What it stores                               | Why it matters                                                                 |